year0ne/GameTrainer/Cities Skylines II/readme.txt

 Instruction:

+1. Download and unzip the downloaded zip-file.
-1. Start your Game and wait until your savegame or your new map finished loading
+2. Start your Game and wait until your savegame or your new map finished loading.
-2. push the button in the trainer for adding money or max. out your dev. points.
+3. push the button in the trainer for adding money or max. out your dev. points.